-You may be feeling overwhelmed by the hospital CMS Emergency Preparedness requirements for Medicare and Medicaid Participating Providers and Suppliers issued last year.
+You may be feeling overwhelmed by the hospital CMS Emergency Preparedness requirements for Medicare and Medicaid Participating Providers and Suppliers issued in September 2016.
 CMS expects all healthcare providers affected by the CMS emergency preparedness rule to comply by November 16, 2017.

 Not only is the timeframe short, but the task looms large.
 Preparation for successful hospital emergency management is complicated — but manageable.
 Let’s start by breaking hospital emergency preparedness into the four required elements: